This guidance is aimed at all users of e-technology - children, parents, teachers, governors and the community.

 If you receive abusive text messages, keep them.
 You do not have to read them.
 When the time comes to take action, these messages can be used as evidence.

-If you receive abusive text or chat messages, ask for help from a parent, your Form Tutor, Head of Year, a School Counsellor or any trusted adult.
-You can also contact your mobile phone provider.
+If you receive abusive text or chat messages, ask for help, you can also contact your mobile phone provider.

 Remember, by forwarding a text, email, photo, video, etc. you may be making a problem worse.
 You could be unwittingly involving yourself in bullying.
 You may even be breaking the law.